 - with information and resources to assist your assessment of delivery and that any regulatory or contractual requirements are met.

-Contracted service providers and employers of apprentices and trainees need to meet publicly published assessment criteria.
+Contracted service providers and employers of apprentices and trainees need to meet publicly published Standards and criteria.

-Your applications will be assessed against the criteria and decisions that are fair a equitable will be clearly communicated to you.
+Your applications will be assessed against the criteria and decisions that are fair and equitable will be clearly communicated to you.

 Monitoring and compliance